Roshan-25-cbe/Tourism-Experience-Analytics/README.md

 * **Real-time Recommendations:** Integrate with a database and build a system for real-time recommendation generation.
 * **User Interface Refinements:** Further enhance the Streamlit UI with more interactive plots, user profiles, and personalized dashboards.

+## Presentation

+The project has been presented, and you can find the slides [here](https://1drv.ms/p/c/ff0f2d98614978aa/EWWBB8DScz1EqTiNXyb1TnMB6PUvPfZz5-GJyxCUvWpa7g?e=BuyBjN)

 ## 🧑‍💻 Project Author

 * **Roshan**